-Biochemistry majors must also complete either (1) a sophomore-level Biology course (with lab) and a biochemically related advanced Biology seminar (with lab) or (2) two sophomore-level biology courses (with labs).
+Biochemistry majors must also complete either (1) two intermediate-level biology courses (with labs) or (2) an intermediate-level Biology course (with lab) and a 100-level Biology seminar.

-The sophomore level Biology classes for Biochemistry majors can be any Biology course numbered 010 through 039.
+The intermediate level Biology classes for Biochemistry majors can be any Biology course numbered 010-039.
 Please note the biology prerequisites for these courses and plan accordingly.